Arantisjr/Country-explorer/README.md

-# COUNRIES,FLAGS, CITIES AND CAPITAL
+# COUNRY-EXPLORER

-Created a responsive web app that fetches API's shows a countries capital, flags and thier cities
+A simple responsive web that show countries flag, capital and cities.
 ## TECHNOLIGIES USED
 - react
 - tailwind css
 - CSS3
+## SETUP
+Clone this repo to your desktop and run ``npm install`` to install all the dependencies.
+### USAGE
+Once the dependencies are installed, you can run ``npm run dev`` to start the application.
+You will then be able to access it on localhost